moonjukhim/GCP/C.Hybrid and multi-cloud/Architecting Hybrid Cloud Infra with Anthos/2.x/labs/091-deploy-anthos-on-baremetal/AHYBRID091 Creating infrastructure and deploying Anthos clusters on bare metal.md

 ### Creating infrastructure and deploying Anthos clusters on bare metal

+1. Confirm your network setup
+2. Create your server infrastructure
+3.

 #### Task 1.
 Confirm your network setup

 #### Task 2.
 Create your server infrastructure